ovated/customer_retention_prediction/README.md

-# customer_retention_prediction
+This is a customer retention prediction project

-This is a deep learning model to predict if a customer will buy again
+It uses a bookstore dataset, to predict if a customer will buy another book.

+It uses the tensorflow library (tensorflow 2).